Zelatrix/golf-compiler/DOCS.md

         expr
     };

 Because they are statements, the block ends with a semicolon.
 This is different to a language like Java, which has if-then statements which do not end in a semcolon.
 The second type of conditional statement in GOLF is the if-then-else statement, which extends the standard if-then statement as in other languages to allow for multiple Boolean conditions to be checked.
-The sybtax fir this second for of conditional statement is the following:
+The syntax for this second for of conditional statement is the following:

     if expr then {
         expr